deqyra/tccppwiki/src/resources/dev-envs/visual-studio-code-mingw.md

 ![Display differences between saved and unsaved files in VS Code](/assets/vs-code-setup/vscode-unsaved-file.png)

 A white dot in place of the cross button indicates that the file has _unsaved modifications_.
-Such modifications are not present on disk and cannot be compiled until you save the file, which you can do by pressing
-<kbd>Ctrl</kbd>+<kbd>S</kbd> while having the file open and focused in the editor.
+Such modifications are not present on disk and cannot be compiled until you save the file, which you can do by pressing [k:Ctrl+S:] while having the file open and focused in the editor.

 :::